stringandstickytape/MaxsAiStudio/README.md

 ### 12. Settings

 - Access the settings menu to configure API keys, model selection, and other preferences.
+- New toggle options are available for customizing features like Text-to-Speech.

 ### 13. Saving and Exporting